duckduckio/pages.duckduck.io/_posts/2022-09-06-add-private-key-entry-to-http-ssl-keystore.md

 I searched some pages and didn't get the answer, then I found a [discussion](https://stackoverflow.com/questions/24974324/import-certificate-as-privatekeyentry) on StackOverflow, and it fixed my problem.
 I think maybe I should share my experience here with those newbies like me.

-If I put the discussion in the wrong category, please help me move it.
-Thanks.

 ---

 ## Solution